yusiali/yusiali.github.io/_projects/2_project.md

 <div class="caption">
     Sample digits from the MNIST database (left) and a simple visual of how the neural network trains on them (right).
 </div>

+{% cite mnistAli %} contains python code for both v1 and v2 of the neural network.

 <b>Helpful Resources</b>
 <ul>